Dart-Code/Website/_docs/settings.md

 ## dart.flutterTestLogFile
 The path to a log file for `flutter test` which is used to run unit tests from VS Code.
 This is useful when trying to diagnose issues with unit test executions.
 Use ${name} in the log file name to prevent concurrent debug sessions overwriting each others logs.
 For more information on capturing these logs, see [Flutter Test Logging](/docs/logging/#flutter-test).

-## dart.observatoryLogFile
-The path to a log file for communication between Dart Code and Observatory (the VM debugger).
-This is useful when trying to diagnose issues with debugging such as missed breakpoints.
-Use ${name} in the log file name to prevent concurrent debug sessions overwriting each others logs.
-For more information on capturing these logs, see [Observatory Logging](/docs/logging/#observatory).

 ## dart.pubTestLogFile
 The path to a log file for `pub run test` runs.
 This is useful when trying to diagnose issues with unit test executions.
 Use ${name} in the log file name to prevent concurrent debug sessions overwriting each others logs.
 For more information on capturing these logs, see [Pub Test Logging](/docs/logging/#pub-test).

+## dart.vmServiceLogFile
+The path to a log file for communication between Dart Code and the VM service.
+This is useful when trying to diagnose issues with debugging such as missed breakpoints.
+Use ${name} in the log file name to prevent concurrent debug sessions overwriting each others logs.

 ## dart.webDaemonLogFile
 The path to a log file for communication between Dart Code and the webdev daemon.
 This is useful when trying to diagnose issues with launching web applications.
 Use ${name} in the log file name to prevent concurrent debug sessions overwriting each others logs.